 Free Flu Shots

-In Australia, elders who are aged 65 and above, pregnant women and indigenous Australians who are aged 15 and above can get free flu jabs under the National Immunisation Program.
+In Australia, elders aged 65 and above, pregnant women and indigenous Australians aged 15 and above can get free flu jabs under the National Immunisation Program.

 Moreover, those who are residents of long-term care and nursing home facilities and have serious chronic conditions can have their free vaccination.